 ActiveCampaign pricing

 Compared to some of the other HubSpot alternatives on this list, ActiveCampaign is one of the more affordable options.
-For $29/month, the Marketing Lite plan includes email marketing and automation for 1000 contacts.
-The Sales Plus plan gives you access to the CRM platform and sales automation for $19/month.
+For $15/month, the Starter plan includes email marketing and automation for 1000 contacts.
+The Plus plan gives you access to the CRM platform and sales automation for $49/month.

 Transactional emails must be purchased separately, starting at $15/month for 10,000 emails.